sgilfeather/cs112-requestify/README.md

 # cs112-soundcloud

 ## TODO
-- [ ] write testing in Test.py (choose package framework)
+- [x] write testing in Test.py (choose package framework)
-- [ ] test CircBuff.py
+- [x] test CircBuff.py
-- [ ] implement server writing at specified freq
+- [ ] packet-writing module for client and server
+- [ ] client requests song search name to be retrieved from SoundCloud
-- [ ] integrate writing from circbuff out to file in client loop
+    - [ ] connect recieved SoundParser data to Server writing out

+- [ ] potentially consume every other frame when we need to speed up?